-The Queensland Government’s $650 million Advance Queensland strategy delivers on the government’s commitment to building a new economy—one that is strong and diversified, builds on the state’s competitive strengths and generates the knowledge-based jobs of the future.
+The Queensland Government’s $755 million Advance Queensland strategy delivers on the government’s commitment to fostering innovation, building a more diversified economy, creating jobs and the economy.

 The Advance Queensland IndustryTech Fund (ITF) aims to accelerate the development and deployment of significant, highly collaborative, industry-based platform technology projects in Queensland to spur innovation-led economic growth.

 A platform technology is a group of technologies that is used as a base upon which other applications, processes or technologies are developed.